-- Analyzing claims data to determine which enrollees require information about their transition supply. - Contacting those enrollees to ensure they have the necessary information to enable them to switch to a formulary product or as an alternative to pursue necessary prior authorizations or formulary exceptions.

-- Increasing call center capacity, including pharmacy help lines, to respond to an anticipated increase in call volume from affected enrollees regarding the sponsor's transition process. - Making arrangements to continue to provide necessary drugs to an enrollee by extending the transition period, on a case-by-case basis, if the enrollee's exception request or appeal has not been processed by the end of the minimum transition period.
+- Analyzing claims data to determine which enrollees require information about their transition supply. - Contacting those enrollees to ensure they have the necessary information to enable them to switch to a formulary product or as an alternative to pursue necessary prior authorizations or formulary exceptions. - Increasing call center capacity, including pharmacy help lines, to respond to an anticipated increase in call volume from affected enrollees regarding the sponsor's transition process. - Making arrangements to continue to provide necessary drugs to an enrollee by extending the transition period, on a case-by-case basis, if the enrollee's exception request or appeal has not been processed by the end of the minimum transition period.

-30.4.3 - New Prescriptions Versus Ongoing Drug Therapy
+30.4.3 - New Prescriptions Versus Ongoing Drug Therapy (Rev. xx, Issued: xx - xx; Effective/Implementation Date: xx - xx - xx)

 CMS is aware that it may be difficult for Part D sponsors to distinguish between new prescriptions for non-formulary Part D drugs and refills for ongoing drug therapy involving non-formulary Part D drugs.
-For example, some new enrollees may need to switch pharmacies when they enroll in a new Part D plan (or when they enroll in Part D for the first time) and, depending on State law, their prescriptions may not transfer from pharmacy to pharmacy.
-In other words, some enrollees may need to present at their new network pharmacy with a new prescription for use at that pharmacy, even if that prescription is for ongoing drug therapy.
-CMS recognizes that it may be difficult for sponsors to distinguish between ongoing drug therapy and a brand-new prescription for a non-formulary Part D drug.
-Although Part D sponsors may attempt to follow up with prescribing physicians and pharmacies to ascertain the status of a prescription presented during the transition period, CMS clarifies that if a sponsor is unable to make this distinction at the point of sale, it will be required to apply all transition process standards to a new prescription for a non-formulary Part D drug.
+A minimum of a 108 day look-back is typically needed to fully establish ongoing drug therapy.
+Although Part D sponsors may be able to access prior drug claims history for an enrollee of an affiliated plan, or may attempt to follow up with prescribing physicians and pharmacies to ascertain the status of a prescription presented during the transition period, CMS clarifies that if a sponsor is unable to make this distinction at the point of sale, the sponsor is required to apply all transition process standards to a new prescription for a non-formulary Part D drug.
 In other words, a brand-new prescription for a non-formulary drug will not be treated any differently than an ongoing prescription for a non-formulary drug when a distinction cannot be made at the point of sale.